-Elinor Fish, CEO and Founder, Run Wild Retreats + Wellness
+Elinor Fish, CEO and Founder

-Heather is a trail runner and highly inspirational Women’s Mind/Body Wellness and Longevity Lifestyling Coach.
+Heather, of Boulder, Colorado, is a trail runner and highly inspirational Women’s Mind/Body Wellness and Longevity Lifestyling Coach who leads several retreats a year for Run Wild Retreats + Wellness.
 She has spent the last 25 years developing and facilitating dynamic and transformational retreats designed exclusively for women’s lives and life transitions.
 Heather is a masters-level mental health professional with advanced training in mind/body medicine from the Harvard Mind/Body Medical Institute and is the past Director of the Mind/Body Medicine and Women’s Health Education programs at The University of Virginia Medical Center.

 Her forthcoming book: Run.
 A Way With Your Problems, inspires women in using running as “lifestyle medicine” for balancing emotional well-being.
 When Heather isn’t leading retreats she is trail running and maximizing her “midlife mojo.”